HGalletti/HGalletti/README.md

 https://github.com/HGalletti/Prestamos-bancarios (Data Science Project with Python, Pandas, Sklearn, etc) (In progress).

-https://github.com/HGalletti/Bicicletas-Adventure-Works (Data analytics and visualization with Power Bi.
+Coming soon -> (Data analytics and visualization with Power Bi.
 A Power BI project from a Udemy course).

 https://github.com/HGalletti/Password-Manager (Programming in Python.
 A simple application to store, view and generate passwords of websites).